In a nutshell

 Job loss, income loss, and depressed development

-One remarkable aspect of the current economic expansion has been the effect on Black unemployment.
-For the first time since the unemployment rate has been measured, the unemployment rate for Black Americans fell below 5 percent (to 4.7 percent precisely).
-The majority (77.9 percent) of Detroit’s population is Black.
+One remarkable aspect of the current economic expansion has been the effect on black unemployment.
+For the first time since the unemployment rate has been measured, the unemployment rate for black Americans fell below 5 percent (to 4.7 percent precisely).
+The majority (77.9 percent) of Detroit’s population is black.
 And the same inequities and injustices that are observed at the national and state-level are true for the city and metropolitan area.
 Black Americans are often “last hired, first fired.”
 If the current economic expansion comes to an end, city unemployment may rise sharply.
 In past recessions, city unemployment has far exceeded the level of unemployment in the country, in the state, and in Wayne County.

 Income loss—a result of job loss—will consequently decrease city revenues, most directly city income tax revenue.
 Detroit taxes personal income at different rates for residents (2.4 percent) and non-residents (1.2 percent).
 It also levies a 2 percent corporate income tax on firms located in the city.
-Of the $1.2 billion in General Fund revenue collected in FY2022, income tax revenue made up 33 percent (or $402.3 million).
+Of the $1.2 billion in General Fund revenue collected in Fiscal Year (FY)2022, income tax revenue made up 33 percent (or $402.3 million).
 The income tax is the city’s most important source of revenue and one of the tax revenues most responsive to job loss.

 In addition to the immediate effect of a recession on income tax revenue, there is the potential that a recession may further attenuate white-collar work from office spaces in the city.
 Prior to the COVID-19 pandemic, people from outside Detroit commuted to the city for work.
-Since people needed to distance from each other to prevent the spread of coronavirus, remote work became popular.
+Since people needed to distance from each other to prevent the spread of COVID-19, remote work became popular.
 And despite the ebb of the pandemic, the trend has continued.
 Based on the city’s February 2023 Revenue Estimating Conference, the city projects that between FY2023 and FY2027 the city income tax will yield a cumulative $139.6 million less revenue due to remote work.

 The tax on non-residents is levied at one-half the tax rate levied on residents, yet the city raises more revenue from non-residents.
 This is because non-resident taxpayers are more likely to be a part of the white-collar workforce that is better educated and better paid.
 There is a risk that white-collar employment may become unmoored from the city, that the jobs lost in a recession, the jobs where people reported to office spaces within Detroit, may be replaced with remotely held jobs outside the city.